inkerton/Data-DevOps/README.md

 <ul>
   <li>Invoice Collection: Invoices from various sources, such as suppliers, are collected electronically, eliminating the need for paper-based invoices.</li>
   <li>Data Extraction: Advanced Optical Character Recognition (OCR) and machine learning techniques are used to extract crucial invoice data, including invoice number, due date, and total amount.</li>
+  <li>Validation and Verification: Automated validation checks ensure the accuracy and compliance of extracted data with predefined business rules and regulations.</li>
+  <li>Data Entry and Integration: Validated data is seamlessly integrated into accounting or Enterprise Resource Planning (ERP) systems, reducing manual data entry.</li>
 </ul>

-Validation and Verification: Automated validation checks ensure the accuracy and compliance of extracted data with predefined business rules and regulations.
-Data Entry and Integration: Validated data is seamlessly integrated into accounting or Enterprise Resource Planning (ERP) systems, reducing manual data entry.
 Approval Workflow: Invoices follow automated approval workflows, ensuring timely approval from relevant departments or personnel.
 Benefits: Implementing Automated Invoice Processing yields several significant benefits for growing businesses:
 Efficiency: Automation reduces the time and effort required for invoice processing, leading to faster payment cycles and improved cash flow.